 Caitlyn Buchanan, 9th October 2019

 The Data Universal Numbering System (DUNS or D-U-N-S) was originally developed by the Dun & Bradstreet Corporation in the early 1960s as a means of more accurately reporting on a company’s credit practices.
-The DUNS database currently holds over 285 million commercial entries and is now recognised around the world and accessed by entities such as the United Nations, the European Union and the United States Government.
+The DUNS number database currently holds over 285 million commercial entries and is now recognised around the world and accessed by entities such as the United Nations, the European Union and the United States Government.

 What is it used for?

 Similar to how a social security number is used to identify personal credit reports, a DUNS Number is used to report on a company’s credit practices.
 A DUNS number is a unique digit identifier assigned to businesses housed on the global register.
 This system is used to verify the legitimacy of a company and assess its financial credibility before engaging in an investment venture or processing requests for funding.

 Live Business Identity